Northgate, North Dakota

 As mentioned by a site visitor in the comments section below, the building in the background of the photo above is the former Canadian Port of Entry building, on the Canadian side of the international border.

-If you look closely at the photo above, you can see a gate with a red stop sign to the right of the building.
-This road was gated when the former border crossing was closed.
+The road to the right of the building shown above was gated when the former border crossing was closed.

 This is the view from inside the Port of Entry building.
 The town outside is the original North Gate.